nixlang-wiki/nixlang-wiki/nix/derivation.md

 A derivation is a nix expression that encapsulates how to install a piece of software.

 ## Derivation Definition
-A derivation is just an attribute set with the following attributes.
+A derivation is just an attribute whose attribute `type` has value `"derivation"`.
+In practice, a derivation is an attribute set with the following attributes.
 ```
 {
 	name = "app";